THE MENS SHED

-We are presently fundraising to secure our new premises at the 'old bowling club', behind Bunnings, Silverdale.
-This site is near the Silverdale War Memorial Park allocated to us by the Auckland City Council.
-Resource Consent and Planning Approval is already in place, we now have the funding to progress on our pathway all be it to the shell lockup stage.
-From this part completion, we look for funding for the internal fitout prior to our occupation.
+During these last six years we have raised funds to secure our new building on the ‘old bowling club’ grounds behind Bunnings, Silverdale.
+This site is situated on the Memorial Park allocated to us by the Auckland City Council.
+Resource Consent and Planning Approval took some time to process due to the usual formalities by which time we received the funding required to progress on our pathway, all be it to the shell lock-up stage.
+From this part completion we look for further funding for the internal fit-out prior to our occupation.
 This new build will give the Hibiscus Mens Shed a place to call our own in a quite central location.
 The purpose built design will allow the Shed setup to be more conducive to the day to day operation giving members the floor space and room to go about their projects.
 The Shed will have an operating certificate for 45 'sheddies' at any one time.
 Most Sheds, including ours, is open for operation four days per week but with these planned premises we foresee a five day week most probable.

 These larger premises, in excess of 450m2 will allow the membership to grow with space and modern facilities.